zephyrproject-rtos/zephyr/doc/reference/kernel/memory/pools.rst

 Concepts
 ********

-Any number of memory pools can be defined.
+Any number of memory pools can be defined (limited only by available RAM).
 Each memory pool is referenced by its memory address.

 A memory pool has the following key properties: